teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 This Plugin was originally by absolute-quantum [click here](https://github.com/michaeldegroot/cats-blender-plugin/) to view the original github for the project.

-I decided to maintain this plugin myself because the original one was abandoned a long time ago and it does not seem to be being picked up.
-The community was maintaining it but updates are slow.
-Though i will not be introducing any new features I am going to try and keep the plugin updated to the best of my abilty.
+I decided to maintain this plugin myself because the original one was abandoned by it's author a long time ago and this does not seem like it's going to change anytime soon.
+However the community was maintaining it but updates are slow.
+Though i will most likely not be introducing any new features I am going to try and keep the plugin updated to the best of my abilty.

-Though i have updated bumped the blender version to 3.6.* I do recomend to use 3.5 due to 3.6 being a bit crashy (Though seems to be more stable then it was a few months ago).
+Though i have bumped the blender version to 3.6.* I do recomend to use 3.5 due to 3.6 being a bit crashy (Though seems to be more stable then it was a few months ago).

 # What is cat's?